Sicilian Pasta Salad with Tomatoes, Olives & Fresh Herbs

 Cook Once Eat Twice at Searching for Spice gets a share as well.

 As does #CookBlogShare which is hosted by Recipes Made Easy this week.

 Lastly I’m sending this Sicilian pasta salad to Le Coin de Mel for #FreeFromFridays as it’s pretty much everything free.

 Sicilian Pasta Salad.
 PIN IT.

 Some of the ingredients for this recipe were provided by Suma.
 I was not expected to write a positive review and all opinions are, as always, my own.
-The post contains affiliate links.
-Buying through a link will not cost you any more, but I will get a small commission.
 Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blythe and blogging.